blakefishman/TechTree_ECommerce/README.md

 ### Loyalty Program
 * **The loyalty program has grown consistently since its implementation in 2019**.
 Loyalty members have increased to 56.2% of annual revenue in 2022, up from 10.5% in 2019.
 The most significant increases occurred in 2020 and 2021 (18.7% and 24.78% respectively) before slowing to a 2% increase in 2022.

-* Members as a share of revenue peaked at 63.46% in April 2022, before declining consistently to 35.01% by December 2022, returning to levels not seen since November 2020 (32.98%).
+* **Members as a share of revenue peaked at 63.46% in April 2022**, before declining consistently to 35.01% by December 2022, returning to levels not seen since November 2020 (32.98%).
 This decline, which entered freefall in June 2022, was not observed in prior years, where members as a share of total revenue grew consistently between the months of April and December.

 * **Members spent almost $37 more on average than non-members in 2022** ($247.74 to $210.47).
 Annual order value (AOV) for members has increased favorably since the pre-Covid 2019 baseline, increasing 20.4% while non-member AOV declined -9.9%.